JingYeoh/FragmentRigger/README.md

 [![JingYeoh](https://img.shields.io/badge/author-JustKiddingBaby-red.svg)](http://blog.justkiddingbaby.com/)

 >This might is the library to manage fragments at the least cost of use.
-**Do not need extend any class!!!Do not need extend any class!!!Do not need extend any class!!!** the most thing must be said for three times!!!
+**No need to extend any class!!!No need to extend any class!!!No need to extend any class!!!** the most important thing must be said for three times!!!
 you just only need cost one line annotation code when you are using `FragmentRigger`.
 *Principle of library is define the pointcuts for Fragment/Activity lifecycle methods and bind to the proxy class to execute.*